-Know When to Bring in Product marketingEnhance your company's go-to- market strategies and organizational readiness.Dave Daniels Be the Voice of the Truth Instead of just raising issues when speaking truth to those in power, provide solutions.
-Paul Young Put Plans in Motion Set mentorships up for success by having a monthly plan in place.
-Paul Young Even Rock Stars Have Backup Bands When hiring, how the person fits in with your team is as important as their qualifications.
-Saeed Khan <section-header><section-header><text><text><text></text></text></text></section-header></section-header> Step It Up To get the role you want, volunteer for some related tasks.
+<section-header><section-header><text></text></section-header></section-header> Be the Voice of the Truth Instead of just raising issues when speaking truth to those in power, provide solutions.
+Paul Young Put Plans in MotionSet mentorships up for success by having a monthly plan in place.Paul Young Even Rock Stars Have Backup Bands When hiring, how the person fits in with your team is as important as their qualifications.
+Saeed Khan Share the Wealth of Modeledge Communicate information gained by talking to the market to enable more collaboration.
+Colleen Tiner ${ m page}$ page 11 page 18 page 21 page 23 Step It Up To get the role you want, volunteer for some related tasks.
 Rich Mironov Keep Your Eye on the Prize When interviewing prospects in "stuck deals," remember your goal is to close more deals-not this particular one.
 Alan Armstrong Use Mom As a Metric If your mom won't share your content, it's not good enough.
-Jay Bauer <section-header><section-header><text><text><text></text></text></text></section-header></section-header> Align Employee Goals with Company Strategy Ensure revenue goals include where it should come from and what actions to take.
-Kirsten Butzow
+Jay Bauer No Rules About Rules Remember that the rules of business can be changed, bent or broken.
+Michael Stratford Align Employee Goals with Company Strategy Ensure revenue goals include where it should come from and what actions to take.
+Kirsten Butzow page 27 page 31 page 35 page 40 page 43